Numerical aperture: Working (effective) f-number

 In photography, the factor is sometimes written as 1 + m, where m represents the absolute value of the magnification; in either case, the correction factor is 1 or greater.
-The two equalities in the equation above are each taken by various authors as the definition of working -number, as the cited sources illustrate.
+The two equalities in the equation above are each taken by various authors as the definition of working f-number, as the cited sources illustrate.
 They are not necessarily both exact, but are often treated as if they are.

-Conversely, the object-side numerical aperture is related to the -number by way of the magnification (tending to zero for a distant object):
+Conversely, the object-side numerical aperture is related to the f-number by way of the magnification (tending to zero for a distant object):